Donation Essentials Blog

 Coping with the Emotional and Physical Aspects of Double Mastectomy

-One of the things that helped Cathy prepare for the double mastectomy was having a surgeon who was willing to present her with all the potential options.
+One of the things that helped Cathy prepare for the double mastectomy was having a surgeon who provided options.
 Initially, Cathy wanted to use her own tissue to support her reconstruction, but unfortunately, she did not have enough excess tissue.
-This ultimately led to a discussion about donated tissue as an option.
-Of course, the idea of donated tissue can be emotionally challenging.
-However, realizing the donated tissue comes from someone who was generous both during life and after death, and who wanted their gifts to be used to help people, is representative of their lasting impact.
-Donated tissue allows for a more natural-looking reconstruction and provides more support, making it a stronger alternative that allows patients to return to their favorite activities even more quickly.
+This led to a discussion about donated tissue.
+Donated tissue allows for a more natural-looking reconstruction and provides more support.
 Cathy explained how she was able to play, hold her kids, and enjoy life because of her generous tissue donor.
-Amazingly, just one tissue donor can help up to 10 patients undergoing breast reconstruction.
+Just one tissue donor can help up to 10 patients undergoing breast reconstruction.

 Healthy Habits That Help during a Double Mastectomy Recovery and Breast Reconstruction Process

-Cathy’s recovery following her double mastectomy and reconstruction was no easy task; thankfully, the donated tissue helped make it easier.
-Many people don’t realize that a double mastectomy and reconstruction surgery is not a one-time procedure.
+Cathy’s recovery following her double mastectomy and reconstruction was no easy task; thankfully, the donated tissue made it easier.
+Many people don’t realize a double mastectomy and reconstruction surgery is not a one-time procedure.
 It requires multiple surgeries over the course of a few months to a year.
-Being active, eating healthy, and ensuring enough recovery time allows for a strong and healthy recovery from a double mastectomy and reconstruction.
-Ultimately, donated tissue helps immensely with this process by allowing the recipient to become active more quickly and ease back into their normal life.
+Being active and eating healthy allows for a strong and healthy recovery from a double mastectomy and reconstruction.
+Ultimately, donated tissue helps immensely with this process.
+It allows the recipient to become active more quickly and ease back into their normal life.

 Breast Cancer Awareness Month: Ways to Get Involved